UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It

 2. For each missing student, check whether they have an Aadhaar card

-3. If Aadhaar exists: authenticate and generate APAAR — this can be done without BRC unlock as long as data is still in submitted (not certified) status
+3. If Aadhaar exists: authenticate and generate APAAR — you can do this without BRC unlock as long as the portal retains the data in submitted (not certified) status

 4. If no Aadhaar: prepare a documented list of students pending Aadhaar enrollment with reason and submit this list to BRC alongside your resubmission